D. K. Khullar

-Darshan Kumar Khullar is an Indian mountaineer, writer and a former brigadier of the Indian Army.
+Darshan Kumar Khullar is an Indian mountaineer, writer and a former Brigadier of the Indian Army.
 He led the Everest expedition which included Bachendri Pal and Phu Dorjee that summitted the peak in May 1984.
 The Government of India awarded him the fourth highest Indian civilian honour of Padma Shri in 1984.

 Biography

+Born in 1941 at Bassi Pathana in Fatehgarh Sahib district in the Indian state of Punjab, Khullar did his education at the Rashtriya Indian Military College, Dehradun.

+He was commissioned into 22 Mountain Regiment in the Regiment of Artillery in 1961.
+He participated in the Sino-Indian War of 1962.
+He commanded 168 Field Regiment.
+As a Brigadier, he commanded 54 Artillery Brigade (under 54th Infantry Division) in Sri Lanka as part of the Indian Peace Keeping Force.
+He briefly commanded the corps artillery brigade in Kashmir, when the insurgency broke out.
+He took premature retirement from the Army in 1993.